rbowen/presentations/mentoring/slides.md

 ???
 It will often take you more time to write up the ticket in this way than it will to fix it yourself.
 Remember that it's not about this ticket.
-It's about investing in the future of your project.
+It's about investing in the future of your project, and amplifying yourself.

 ---

 ![firstbug](images/firstbug.png)

+???

+Wordpress

 ---

 ![easyfix](images/easyfix.png)

 ???

+RDO

 FWIW, I dislike the use of the word "easy" in most contexts.
 In this case, however, I think it sets expectations in a reasonable way. ie, if you find this easy, this is likely a good project for you to be involved